What Are Index Funds, and How Do They Work?

 Index funds typically have lower expenses than actively managed mutual funds.
 This is because they are not actively managed and therefore do not require you to pay the same fees.
 The only thing that fund managers track is the underlying assets, a process that is not as time-consuming nor it requires the same amount of labor and resources.

-When learning what index funds are, it’s worth mentioning that the only cost associated with them is the expense ratio; some funds offer zero expense ratios, while others often cost less than one percent.
+It’s worth mentioning that the only cost associated with them is the expense ratio; some funds offer zero expense ratios, while others often cost less than one percent.

 Diversification